-Table 4: an indicative and non-exhaustive view of indicator themes and sub-themes for HUB-IN across economic, environmental, social and cultural impact dimensions.
-N.B. some indicators can sit across multiple dimensions (e.g. tourism can have both cultural and economic elements etc).
+Table 4: a non-exhaustive list of indicator themes and sub-themes for HUB-IN across economic, environmental, social and cultural impact dimensions.
+N.B. some indicators could be considered to sit across multiple dimensions (e.g. tourism has both cultural and economic elements etc).